CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 # Cyences Documentation

 ## Download
-Download the Cyences App for Splunk from Splunkbase:​​ https://splunkbase.splunk.com/app/5351/
+Download the Cyences App for Splunk from Splunkbase: [https://splunkbase.splunk.com/app/5351/](https://splunkbase.splunk.com/app/5351/)

 ## Overview
 The Cyences App for Splunk was designed to allow users complete visibility of their system's security status.
 Our vision is a single dashboard showcasing the entire security profile of any user's environment from the office to the cloud and everything else in between.
 The forensic interface based on the MITRE ATT&CK framework is well equipped to quickly identify areas of concern with first to market countermeasures.
 These measures that are commonly used in security incidents allow Splunk users to take swift action against hackers.
 Cyences was created with the intention of becoming a seamless piece of the Blue team arsenal for security engineers and administrators; continuous quarterly enhancements will occur to achieve that goal.
 These updates will continue to improve tool customization and scalability with advanced search features, alerting, machine learning, and AI.